banzaicloud/banzai-charts/stable/vault/README.md

 # Vault Helm Chart

 This directory contains a Kubernetes Helm chart to deploy a Vault server.
-For furhter details of how are we using Vault read this [post](https://banzaicloud.com/blog/oauth2-vault/).
+For further details of how are we using Vault read this [post](https://banzaicloud.com/blog/oauth2-vault/).

 ## Prerequisites Details